netdata/netdata/python.d/README.md

 # elasticsearch

-Module monitor elasticsearch performance and health metrics
+This module monitors Elasticsearch performance and health metrics.

 It produces: